-Keyword Strategies are Important, But They Aren't Everything
+Keyword Strategies are Important, But They Are Only the Beginning

 Obviously, keyword strategies are still incredibly important.
-But you have to constantly build content on your website not only surrounding these keywords, but establishing presence of authority around them.
+But, you have to constantly build content on your website not only surrounding these keywords, but establishing a presence of authority and trust around them.
 You need to become a trustworthy personality who is knowledgeable about your site’s subjects.
 This is known as becoming a "thought leader."

-The purpose of any blog is to provide information, advice and assistance to those people who are interesting in what you have to share.
-Every blog should strive to eventually build a community.
+The purpose of any website is to provide information, advice and assistance to those people who are interested in what you have to share.
+Every site should strive to eventually build a community.
 You want people from all walks of life and many different fields and industries who can share common interests and experiences around your content.

-Building this community makes it clear to searchers and social media surfers that you are doing your best to offer a great user experience.
+Building community around your content, both on social media and in comments, makes it clear to searchers and social media surfers that you are doing your best to offer a great user experience.
 Content creation doesn't always have to be cut and dry, and most of the time, you simply can't be.
 You've got to be there for people.
 It's the only way to win the minds (and hopefully the hearts) of your potential fans.